Your 1098-E and Your Student Loan Tax Information

 Why is this number so important?
 Because you might be able to deduct some or all of it from your income on your federal tax return, which could reduce the amount you pay in income tax—good news!

-You can find your 2015 student loan interest paid amount on your 1098-E Student Loan Interest Statement.
+Starting January 10, 2017 you can find your 2016 student loan interest paid amount on your 1098-E Student Loan Interest Statement.

 What do I do with my 1098-E?